geraintpalmer/SAS-R/LabSheets/Week_03.md

         def isprime(n):
             return max([e % n for e in range(2, n)]) != 0

     The file [W03_D01.txt](./Data/W03_D01.txt) contains a list of integers.
-Read in these files and prnit to screen how many of them are prime.
+Read in these integers and print to screen how many of them are prime.
 (If you would like a bit of a challenge, print to to screen the number of unique primes as the file contains various repetitions of numbers).

 13. There is a common data format called 'csv' short for 'comma separated value'.
 There is a python library that allows for the easy use of this format when writing a lot of data to files.
 Watch the following video and experiment with this library.